What to do in Tokyo in December

 Corinne Vail from Reflections Enroute writes:

 Tokyo has a cure for the winter darkness, and it’s bright and beautiful.
-By December the city decorates with lights, and even Christmas trees, with a gusto.
-These illuminations have become events to take your dates, your kids, your elders for a night on the town.
+By December, the city is decorated with lights and even Christmas trees with gusto.
+These illuminations have become events to take your dates, your kids, and your elders for a night on the town.
 The light shows are often accompanied by music, Christmas market vendors, and have become something everyone looks forward to each and every year.

 Businesses have invested time, money, and lots of energy into hiring technical wizards who match the lights to the music.
-At the Caretta Shiodome, the show begins again every 15 minutes highlighting the theme, which last December was Disney princess songs.
+At the Caretta Shiodome, the show begins again every 15 minutes, highlighting the theme, which last December was Disney princess songs.
 The crowds ooh and awe, snapping away photos for their Instagram.
-There are full tours to take you around to the various illuminations so you don’t have to drive and try and find a parking spot, but taking the metro is quick and easy as well.
+There are full tours to take you around to the various illuminations, so you don’t have to drive and try to find a parking spot, but taking the metro is quick and easy as well.

 Illumination shows are advertised in all online magazines, and the tourist information center can recommend some favorites.
 Also, every hotel concierge will tell you which ones they prefer.
 Hang out in Tokyo this December to brighten your wintry spirits.